Cisco Silicon One QoS White Paper

 Ingress classification is applied in the ingress interface when the packet comes into the switch on an interface with an ingress policy map applied.

-A key difference between the existing UADP QoS model and the Cisco Silicon One Q200 model is that the classification step is important and mandatory on the Q200.
+A key difference between the existing UADP QoS model and the Cisco Silicon One model is that the classification step is important and mandatory.
 Traffic must be identified and assigned an appropriate traffic class using an ingress policy map.
 Matching DSCP, CoS, MPLS EXP, VLAN, and ACLs in egress queueing policy maps is not supported.

-Egress policy maps directly call upon the traffic-class tags assigned at the ingress to perform the queueing and scheduling actions.
+Egress policy maps (discussed below) directly rely upon the traffic-class tags assigned at the ingress to perform the queueing and scheduling actions.
 Thus, it is mandatory to match the traffic to a corresponding traffic class at ingress.
 Failure to do so will result in default mapping of DSCP or CoS to traffic classes in egress, leading to unwanted results.

 Ingress classification can be performed using the following: